Uncertainty makes investors nervous. And we have uncertainty now; we’ve had it before, and we’ll have it again.

 Banks and credit unions can fall under the umbrella of the Federal Deposit Insurance Corporation (FDIC) and National Credit Union Administration (NCUA) respectively.
 Both are agencies of the U.S. government.
 Brokerages fall under the umbrella of the Securities Investor Protection Corporation (SIPC), a nonprofit corporation mandated under the 1970 Securities Investor Protection Act.
-Let’s take at look at what each of these entities does for investors.
+Let’s look at what each of these entities does for investors.

 Federal Deposit Insurance Corporation